FOLLOW US

 • on the Masvingo-Beitbridge road

 Be particularly vigilant when using these routes.
 Keep vehicle doors locked and windows closed.
 Be careful at night and at petrol stations.
-Do not leave your vehicle unattended in unguarded areas in towns.
+Do not leave your vehicle parked – even for a short time – in unguarded areas in towns.

 Laws and cultural differences